 Olin (OLN) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from Olin as it approaches its next earnings release, which is expected to be January 27, 2022.
-In that report, analysts expect Olin to post earnings of $2.43 per share.
-This would mark year-over-year growth of 2125%.
-Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, up 41.23% from the prior-year quarter.
+Olin will be looking to display strength as it nears its next earnings release, which is expected to be January 27, 2022.
+The company is expected to report EPS of $2.53, up 2208.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, up 41.33% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Olin.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors should also note any recent changes to analyst estimates for Olin.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.19% higher within the past month.
-Olin is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection has moved 1.64% higher.
+Olin is currently sporting a Zacks Rank of #3 (Hold).

-Looking at its valuation, Olin is holding a Forward P/E ratio of 5.9.
-For comparison, its industry has an average Forward P/E of 12.68, which means Olin is trading at a discount to the group.
+In terms of valuation, Olin is currently trading at a Forward P/E ratio of 6.01.
+This represents a discount compared to its industry's average Forward P/E of 12.8.

-Also, we should mention that OLN has a PEG ratio of 0.11.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Chemical - Diversified was holding an average PEG ratio of 1.06 at yesterday's closing price.

 Click to get this free report